Police Information Checks

 Processing for PIC can take six to twelve weeks.
 To avoid delays in your program, please obtain your PIC as soon as possible after the stated dates communicated below.

-Note II: Please open your PIC once you receive it - you'll want to see that your PIC is clear (not something you want to discover after you have already brought it in to our office)!
+Note I: Please check your PIC once you receive it - you'll want to see that your PIC is clear (not something you want to discover after needing to submit it to our office)!

-Note III: Please have your PIC mailed to your home address, and NOT Undergraduate Programs in Education - we cannot receive or retain PICs!
+Note II: Please do not send hard-copy PICs to Undergraduate Programs in Education - we cannot receive or retain such papers!

 Where to Obtain Your Police Information Check